 Shuang Lu Frost

-Shuang earned her M.A. degree in sociocultural anthropology at Columbia University and her B.A. at Shanghai International Studies University.
+Shuang earned her PhD in Social Anthropology at Harvard University, MA in Sociocultural Anthropology at Columbia University, and her BA at Shanghai International Studies University.